Home Office Fights Bid to Overturn Palestine Action Terror Ban

 Families Deliver Petition to Downing Street Urging Re-Sentencing of IPP Prisoners

 11 September — Today, families affected by Imprisonment for Public Protection (IPP) sentences will deliver a petition to 10 Downing Street, pressing the UK Government to re-sentence all IPP prisoners.
 What are IPP Sentences?
-IPP sentences were introduced in 2005 … Continue reading Families Deliver Petition to Downing Street Urging Re-Sentencing of IPP Prisoners
+IPP sentences were introduced in 2005 and abolished in 2012.
+However, they were not rescinded retrospectively, Continue Reading

 Graham Linehan on Trial Over Alleged Harassment of Transgender Campaigner

 Graham Linehan, the Irish comedy writer behind Father Ted and The IT Crowd, has gone on trial in London accused of harassing a transgender teenager and damaging her phone during a confrontation at a public event.
-The 57-year-old appeared at … Continue reading Graham Linehan on Trial Over Alleged Harassment of Transgender Campaigner
+The 57-year-old appeared at Westminster magistrates’ court on Thursday, where prosecutors alleged he targeted Continue Reading

 Public Safety at Risk: Probation and Tagging Issues